-No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 6.3 The company should provide informatio n and documents requested by its shareholders in accord lance with the principle of equal and (unhindered accessibility.
+No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 6.3 The company should provide information n and documents requested by its shareholders in accord lance with the principle of equal and (unhindered accessibility.
 6.3.1 Exercise by the shareholders of their right to access the company's The Company's information policy (internal documents setting the information policy) □ complied with ✓ partially complied with Complied with.
-Partially complied with. documents and information should not be unreasonably burdensome. therits and information should not defines an easy procedure for providing access □ not complied with The Company's information policy has no provisions requiring that if a shareholder requests information on entities under the company's control, the company shall make the necessary efforts to obtain such information from the relevant entities under the company's control.
-This recommendation of the CGC of the Bank of Russia is observed partially due to the following reasons: a controlled entity may establish a special protocol for information, which may entail keeping it confidential. if such information is provided to the shareholder, it may give rise to a risk that restrictive measures may be applied not only to the Company or the controlled entity in respect of which the information is requested, but also to other companies within the Group.
+Partially complied with. documents and information should not be unreasonably burdensome. for shareholders to Company's information and documents upon their request. for shareholders to Company's information and documents upon their request.
+2. The Company's information policy (internal □ not complied with The Company's information policy has no provisions requiring that if a shareholder requests information on entities under the company's control, the company shall make the necessary efforts to obtain such information from the relevant entities under the company's control. provisions requiring that if a shareholder requests information on entities under the company's This recommendation of the CGC of the Bank of Russia is observed partially due to the following reasons: control, the company shall make the necessary efforts to obtain such information from the relevant entities under the company's control. nt a controlled entity may establish a special protocol for information, which may entail keeping it confidential. if such information is provided to the shareholder, it may give rise to a risk that restrictive measures may be applied not only to the Company or the controlled entity in respect of which the information is requested, but also to other companies within the Group.
 However, the information on controlled entities, which the Company decided to disclose, is available on the Company's website.
 The Company assumes no obligations towards shareholders to provide any other information due to the reasons stated above.
 To minimize non-compliance risk, the Company discloses the list of entities under the Company's control on the Company's website on the Internet.
 If such a request is received from a shareholder, the Company reserves the right to provide the shareholder with the information requested proceeding from the principle of reasonableness, as long as the regime of the requested information is respected and the risks mentioned above are not involved At the same time, it should be noted that shareholders have not made any such queries and, according to the Company, no other risk mitigation actions need to be taken.
 In referring to the above, the Company does not plan to achieve full compliance with this recommendation of the Code in this respect.